siblinghood of the traveling greeting card

 participants

-Any number, but in the case of signups reaching 26 or greater people, the cohort will be split.
+any number, but in the case of signups reaching 26 or greater people, the cohort will be split.
 Why 26?
 I’d like this to not run significantly longer than a year, and I’m very loosely estimating that each person will add 2 weeks to the timeline.

 on randomization